What to include in your Citi CV for graduate roles or internships

 Citi recruiters want you to include your paid and unpaid work experience, such as voluntary work at a charity or local school, a part-time bar or retail job, or an investment banking internship, because it shows that you’ve worked in a professional environment and developed transferable skills, such as:

 - working with others in a professional environment.

-Starting with your most recent position, summarise your experience, responsibilities and achievements (Citi recruiters prefer bulleted points to complete sentences and paragraphs).
+Starting with your most recent position, summarise your experience, responsibilities and achievements.
+For each role, include the dates of employment, the name of the organisation and the location (city and country).
+Citi recruiters prefer bulleted points to complete sentences and paragraphs.
 Both internship and graduate applicants should avoid mentioning experiences that date back over five years; stick with jobs and placements that you’ve had while at college and university.

-If you’ve had multiple bar jobs or have attended numerous spring weeks, to avoid repetition, don’t list each position or programme – summarise them under an appropriate heading.
-If you took part in spring weeks at Citi, Nomura and BNP Paribas, for example, put them together under a heading such as ‘Investment banking spring weeks 2016–2017’.
+If you’ve had multiple bar jobs or have attended numerous spring weeks, don’t list each position or programme – summarise them under an appropriate heading to avoid repetition.
+If you took part in spring weeks at Citi, Nomura and BNP Paribas, for example, put them together under a heading such as ‘Investment banking spring weeks 2017–2018’.

 Citi recruiters would like you to include your extracurricular activities in your CV.
 One Citi recruiter explained why:

-- If you’ve got interests outside work and academia, you’ll probably be better equipped to engage in banter with colleagues who you’ll be sat beside for 12-hour days
+- If you’ve got interests outside work and academia, you’ll probably be better equipped to engage in banter with colleagues who you’ll be sitting beside for 12-hour days.

 If you're bi- or multilingual, include the language/s and your verbal and written proficiency level at the end of your CV under ‘additional skills’.
 Include other hard skills, such as computer literacy, here too.

 Citi recruiters say a graduate CV shouldn’t exceed two pages of A4, while an internship CV shouldn’t go over one page.
 One recruiter had received a five-page CV in the past and ended up scrapping three pages of superfluous information.